-English 101 Dual Enrollment is a course taught jointly with a Community College.
-The objectives of this course include: 1.
-Analyze specific rhetorical contexts, 2.
-Organize writing to support a central idea through unity, coherence, and logical development 3.
-Use appropriate conventions in writing, 4.
-Summarize, paraphrase and quote from sources to maintain academic integrity and to develop and support one's own ideas.
-5. Use feedback obtained from peer review, instructor comments and/or other resources to revise writing.
-6. Assess one's own writing strengths and identify strategies for improvement.
+DE First Year Composition is an advanced English course taught at the college level.
+In this course, students will analyze specific rhetorical contexts; organize writing to support a central idea through unity, coherence, and logical development; use appropriate conventions in writing; summarize, paraphrase, and quote from sources to maintain academic integrity and to develop and support one's own ideas; use feedback obtained from peer review, instructor comments and/or other resources to revise writing; assess one's own writing strengths and identify strategies for improvement; and write a research paper.
 Students who wish to pursue college credit must enroll with the partner community college and pay appropriate fees.
-Students will receive 0.5 Honors English credit upon completion of this semester course.
+Students will receive 1.0 Honors English credit upon completion of this year-long course.
 Students who complete the course while enrolled in the partner community college will receive corresponding college credit at that school.
+Please note, this is typically taught as two separate semester-long courses at the college level, which means that students may earn up to six (6) college credits should they choose to enroll at the corresponding community college.